Contact: Kelsey Davenport, Director of Nonproliferation Policy, (202) 463-8270 x102

 This Iranian proposal to the EU3/Iran Political and Security Working Group outlined commitments on both sides in general terms, including:

 The Iranian proposal to the EU3/Iran steering committee in March provided greater detail into the “objective guarantees” Iran was willing to discuss regarding its nuclear program, including:

 In April Iran’s proposal repeated some of the items in the March proposal, but focused more on short-term confidence-building measures than long term resolutions.
 Its key terms included:

-Iranian Message from Hassan Rowhani, then-Secretary of Iran’s Supreme National Security Council, to France, Germany, and the United Kingdom.
-In his statement Rohani proposes:
+Iranian Message from Hassan Rouhani, then-Secretary of Iran’s Supreme National Security Council, to France, Germany, and the United Kingdom.
+In his statement Rouhani proposes:

 Iran rejected that proposal days later, claiming that it did not recognize Iran’s right to enrichment.
 Tehran proceeded with uranium conversion, breaking the suspension agreement with the EU3 and ending negotiations.

 In order to support Iran’s talks with the EU, Russia proposed to Iran in October 2005 that Tehran share ownership of a uranium-enrichment plant located in Russia.
 Following months of discussions on that proposal, Iran ultimately rejected it in March 2006.

 China, Russia, and the United States joined the three EU3 countries in June 2006 to offer another proposal for comprehensive negotiations with Iran.
 The proposal mirrored some of the previous offers for negotiations and included the following key points:

 Tehran responded to this proposal in August 2006.
 It rejected the terms of the proposal due to its requirement that Iran suspend its enrichment-related activities, but noted that the proposal contained “useful foundations and capacities for comprehensive and long-term cooperation between the two sides.”
 It did not, however, identify what those useful foundations were.